Tsukugi/Rapunzel/README.md

 # Welcome to Rapunzel!

-A manga reader made in React Native that supports multiple sources.
+A reader made in React Native for books that supports multiple sources.

 ## Dependencies